Textoshop: Interactions Inspired by Drawing Software to Facilitate Text Editing: Textoshop

 Layers were originally introduced to drawing software to support non-destructive editing and allow picture parts to be edited independently~\cite{andrewsAdobePhotoshopElements2006}.
 These layers were inspired from the transparent plastic sheets used by the animation industry to compose scenes.
 But they rapidly became more powerful~\cite{jacksonCompositingDigitalIllustration2015} and even essential to support the organization and versioning of drawings~\cite{tsandilasBricoSketchMixingPaper2015}.
 Writers share similar needs in that they want more organizational support~\cite{Scrivener} and non-destructive edits that can be retrieved and reversed~\cite{rezaABScribeRapidExploration2024}.

 In \name, we propose to rely on the familiar layer metaphor.
 Text from documents can be organized in layers.
 These layers are similar to layers from drawing software in that they can be viewed as transparent sheets stacked on top of each other.
 However, unlike drawing layers, text layers store modifications that are anchored in the text from layers underneath it (\Cref{fig:layers}).
 The reason is that, unlike images, text is positioned relative to other text (e.g., a sentence is positioned after another sentence, but it makes little sense for it to be placed at specific coordinates).
 This means that the position of the text in a layer is relative to the text of the preceding layers.
-A modification to any of the preceding layer might reflow the text of the following layers.
-And layers can hide text below them.
+A modification to any of the preceding layers might reflow the text of the following layers.
+And layers can hide the text below them.

-\textit{Adding a Layer --} Adds an empty layer at the top of the stack.
+\begin{imageonly}\icon{figures/tools/layers_add.pdf}\end{imageonly} \textit{Adding a Layer --} Adds an empty layer at the top of the stack.
 Then, if this layer is selected, all new text modifications are stored in that layer.
 For example, text from the preceding layers can be modified or removed, and new text can be added, in which case it will be anchored within the text of the preceding layers.

-\textit{Hiding a Layer --} Hides the modifications stored in a layer.
+\begin{imageonly}\icon{figures/tools/layers_invisible.pdf}\end{imageonly} \textit{Hiding and }\begin{imageonly}\icon{figures/tools/layers_visible.pdf}\end{imageonly} \textit{Showing a Layer --} Hides/shows the modifications stored in a layer.
 For example, if a layer modified the text, hiding this layer restores the original text.
 And if a layer added some text, hiding the layer removes the added text.

 \textit{Reordering Layers --} Changes the order in which layers are shown.
 Reordering is done by a drag-and-drop interaction where the final position of the layer is decided by where it is dropped in the list.
 The order of layers decides what is visible.
 For example, the top layer (i.e., the first in the list) is always visible because it appears above all other layers.